jaintj95/mac-focus-setup/README.md

 # Slack
 * Disable notification counter on App icon: System settings -> Notifications -> Slack -> Badge Application Icon
 * Distraction free view for all messages: Slack app -> Preferences -> Messages & Media -> Theme -> Compact
-* Notifications: Uncheck - Notify me about replies to threads I'm following -> You'll still receive unread threads alert within the app but you won't receiving distracting notifications on desktop when someone tags you in an unrelated thread.
+* How not to miss important notifications: Add managers/leads and important team members to VIP list and check "Always allow notifications from VIPs"
-* How not to miss important notifications: Add important users to VIP list and check "Always allow notifications from VIPs"
+* Notifications: Uncheck "Notify me about replies to threads I'm following" -> You'll still receive unread threads alert within the app but you won't receive distracting notifications on desktop.

 # Alt-Tab app
 * Override mac app switcher by setting Alt-Tab shortcut to command instead of ctrl